The Story of Melvin J. Schenck | An American Hero

 Mary also told Joseph that she often wished she was dead because her life had become so miserable.

 Joseph suggested that she bring her things and come and stay at his house.
 He and his wife Kate operated a boarding house and they could surely make room for her.
-But after much discussion and urging on his part, Mary reluctantly declined his kind offer, saying she didn’t want to break up the marriage.
+But after much discussion and urging on his part, Mary reluctantly declined his kind offer, saying she didn’t want to break up her marriage.

 Mary died that evening.
 Sunday, April 28, 1902 at 7 pm.